RampeK/lol-police-bot/README.md

 - Version control practices

 ## Note
 This is a joke project and should be treated as such.
 It was developed for learning purposes and to add some humor to Discord servers.
+Invite to your server will be available once the review at Top.gg is done and this README will be updated.